neurologic/Neurophysiology-Lab/modules/computational-model/Lab-Manual_computational-model.md

 Q = C * V
 $$

-A change in voltage ($\partial{V}$) would lead to a change in charge ($\partial{Q}$).
-We can assume that capacitance is a constant (the value does not change).
+A change in electrical potential (voltage; $\partial{V}$) would lead to a change in charge ($\partial{Q}$); and vice versa.
+In this case, we would be assuming that capacitance is a constant (the value does not change).

-Conversely, a charge across a capacitor sets up an *electrical potential* (energy) measured in volts.
-As charge builds up on a capacitor due to an applied voltage, current effectively flows across the capacitor.
+If charge builds up on a capacitor (ie. due to an applied voltage across it), current effectively flows across the capacitor.

 $$
 I = \partial{Q} / \partial{t}